CodingBowl

 sudo apt update && sudo apt upgrade -y

-4. Install Python and Pip
+4. Install Python and Pipenv

-sudo apt install python3-pip python3-venv -y
+sudo apt install python3-pip -y

 Part 2: VS Code Integration